 Defenses to Eavesdropping or Wiretapping Charges

 In Florida, it is not considered eavesdropping or wiretapping if the parties to the conversation consent to the conversation being recorded.
 For instance, suppose that in the first scenario, Olivia asks Tim if she can record their conversation and Tim, understanding what she is asking, agrees to the recording.
 This would not likely be considered eavesdropping since she has obtained Tim’s consent to record the conversation.
-In the second scenario, Olivia would need the permission of both Tim and the other woman in order to listen onto the conversation.
+In the second scenario, Olivia would need the permission of both Tim and the other woman in order to listen to the conversation.
 In the third scenario, Olivia would again need the consent of Tim and anyone else he speaks to in order to “bug” and record conversations.

 In addition, it is not considered eavesdropping if one person overhears a conversation between others if that conversation is held in a public place or other location where a reasonable expectation of privacy does not exist.
 Suppose that, while about town one day, Olivia sees Tim and another person talking on a bench in a park.
 Olivia walks close enough to overhear the conversation and hears Tim making several statements about the pending divorce.
 Olivia then calls her attorney and reports what she has heard.
 In this case, Olivia did not violate the eavesdropping statute because Tim was conversing in a public place.
 A court is likely to find he had no reasonable expectation that his conversation would be private in a public park; the statements he made will likely be admitted.